gngrwzrd/UIImageLoader/readme.md

 This isn't intended to compete with other frameworks that are optimized to provide fast scrolling for thousands or tens-of-thousands of images.

-For average apps that would like to cache images on disk and have some options to control caching, this will make a noticeable difference.
+For average apps that would like to cache images on disk and have some options for control caching, this will make a noticeable difference.

 My particular use case was a better disk cache that isn't NSURLCache.
 It provides better options for handling how server cache control is used.
 And get rid of delays or flickering that happens because of NSURLCache being slow.

-## No Flickering or Noticeable Delayed Loads For Cached Images

-Images that are cached and available on disk load into UIImageView or UIButton almost immediatly.
+Images that are cached and available on disk load almost immediatly.
 This is most noticeable on table view cells.

 You can also cache images in memory for even faster loading.